Scott Bioengineering Building, Suite 202

 The Engineering Accreditation Commission of ABET accredits all engineering undergraduate programs.

 Undergraduate programs are administered by the Departments of Chemical and Biological Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, and Mechanical Engineering.
-These departments offer four-year programs leading to a Bachelor of Science degree.
+These departments offer four-year programs leading to Bachelor of Science degrees.
 Although emphasis is on broad training in basic engineering, students may specialize to some extent by proper choice of technical electives.
 Additionally, the School of Biomedical Engineering offers a program in which students attain two degrees in five-years.
 Graduates of this program receive two degrees: one B.S. in biomedical engineering and the other B.S. in one of three traditional engineering areas: chemical and biological engineering , electrical engineering, or mechanical engineering.

 A program leading to a Bachelor of Science degree with a major in Engineering Science is coordinated by the Associate Dean for Academic Affairs in the Walter Scott, Jr. College of Engineering.
 This program offers three concentrations: Engineering Physics, Space Engineering, Teacher Education, and two dual degrees offered through the College of Liberal Arts resulting in degrees in both Liberal Arts and Engineering.